-During the most recent two business cycles, Delaware's economic performance has largely mirrored national trends in terms of employment and income growth.
-In this period, Delaware has consistently posted lower unemployment rates than the United States.
-More recently, however, Delaware has experienced an unemployment rate aligning more closely to the national average owing to an expansion in its labor force.
+Since emerging from the Great Recession, Delaware's economic performance has largely mirrored national trends in terms of employment.
+Over this period, Delaware has generally posted lower unemployment rates than the United States.
+More recently, Delaware's employment has expanded at a pace that exceeds regional and national averages and, while Delaware's per capita personal income is 99% of the national average, cumulative growth since 2012 has exceeded that of the nation's growth.

 The State's recent performance is due, in part, to the changing composition of its economic base.
-With a heavy concentration in financial services, the State's economy could not avoid the effects of recent industry turmoil.
-Despite this uncertainty, the State's major employers, Bank of America, N.A., JPMorgan Chase & Co., Barclays Bank Delaware and Capital One, continue to maintain a major presence in the State and demonstrate the State's importance as a financial center.
-Further demonstrating its commitment to Delaware, JPMorgan Chase announced 1,800 planned new hires to work primarily in technology, finance, asset management and global data operations by 2019.
-JPMorgan's announcement represents the largest hiring promise by a company in the State in nearly 20 years.
-The State's long-established manufacturing sectors, oil-refining and fibers, have also suffered as a result of the worst economic downturn since World War II.
-In response to these setbacks, however, the State has made important strides to reinvigorate and modernize its manufacturing base.
+The State's long-established manufacturing sectors, auto manufacturing and fibers, for example, have suffered as a result of the worst economic downturn since World War II.
+In response to the shifts in the State's economic base, however, the State has made important strides to reinvigorate and modernize its manufacturing base.
 The site of the former Chrysler plant was purchased by the University of Delaware to pursue science, technology and advanced research.
-The "STAR" campus now houses a health sciences complex dedicated to advanced healthcare research, education and delivery.
+The "STAR" campus now houses a health sciences complex dedicated to advanced healthcare research, education and delivery and 12 promising start-ups launched by ex-DuPonters, University of Delaware faculty and others.
 Bloom Energy now produces solid oxide fuel cells, "Bloom Boxes", in a new, on-site manufacturing facility, and through a project with NRG Energy Inc., all-electric vehicles give and take power from an electric power grid using technology invented at the University of Delaware.